dewey/kirby-posse/.github/README.md

 1. Download or clone this repository to `/site/plugins/posse`
 2. Configure the plugin through the Panel at "POSSE > Settings"

-Optiojnal: Add `/site/db/posse.sqlite` and `/site/config/posse.yml` to `.gitignore` for git-based deployment strategies.
+Optional: Add `/site/db/posse.sqlite` and `/site/config/posse.yml` to `.gitignore` for git-based deployment strategies.

 ## Configuration